stpnwf/ZestyTheme/README.md

  Backdrops need to be enabled in Jellyfin (Settings > Display > Backdrops) for backdrop to display properly.

+ Check `theme.css` to see what each color does.

- **If** you change the dafault accent color, _and_ use Jellyfin on mobile, you _will_ want to use a color picker on the background color anywhre in settings and set `--dark-apparent` to that value.
+ **If** you change the dafault accent color, **and** use Jellyfin on mobile, you **will** want to use a color picker on the background color anywhre in settings and set `--dark-apparent` to that value.
 Otherwise the backdrop grandient will look broken on mobile.

 ---